AdrienVannson/epfl-ada-datastory/index.md

 Hold onto your seats!
 There are some intriguing differences, my friends.

-Cluster 0: Steady Builders
+ - Cluster 0: *Steady Builders*.
 Here, we have our steady career builders.
 These individuals take their sweet time, adopting a patient and persistent approach to construct their acting legacy.
 Their journey showcases a gradual but steady increase in movie engagements over an extended period, before gradually dissolving.

-Cluster 1: Unsuccessful career-builders
+ - Cluster 1: *Unsuccessful career-builders*.
 Once again, this is home to the non-successful folks who just couldn't take off.
 We get it; building a career is no easy feat.
 A few movies in, and it's a reluctant farewell.

-Cluster 2: Prolific Long-Term Performers
+ - Cluster 2: *Prolific Long-Term Performers*.
 Now, brace yourselves for the prolific long-term performers.
 This elite group features heavyweights, a small number of actors boasting a significant number of movies over almost 50 years.
 These individuals have held their ground in the movie industry across a considerable period.

-Cluster 3: Ephemeral Success with Progressive Fade Last but not least, we have the actors that burst onto the scene with a strong start, only to experience a progressive decline over approximately 20 years.
+ - Cluster 3: *Ephemeral Success with Progressive Fade*.
+Last but not least, we have the actors that burst onto the scene with a strong start, only to experience a progressive decline over approximately 20 years.
 It's a tale of ephemeral success followed by a gradual decrease in movie engagements.

 Hold on, the plot thickens.
 Brace yourselves for a stark reality check – gender inequality is alive and kicking.
 A mere 9% of women in the Prolific Long-Term Performers, 17% in the Steady Builders, 32% for the Unsuccessful Career Builders and 34% for the Ephemeral Success with Progressive Fade.
 It's indeed a sobering moment for women in the industry.
 The battle for equal representation rages on.